Introduction

 What is Hi-Lo Stud?

 Hi-Lo Stud, or 7 Card Stud Hi-Lo, is a twist on the traditional Seven Card Stud.
 In this variation, the pot is divided between two winning hands: one with the highest hand and another with the lowest.
-This means that in each round, there can be two winners—one for having the strongest high hand and another for obtaining the top low hand.
+It means that in each round, there can be two winners—one for having the strongest high hand and another for obtaining the top low hand.

 Hi-Lo Stud is played using a standard 52-card deck, similar to the traditional Seven Card Stud.
-However, it features unique criteria for evaluating both the high and low hands to decide how each pot's shares are divided among players.
+However, it features unique criteria for evaluating both the high and low hands to decide how each pot's shares are split among players.

 How to Play Stud Hi-Lo